 Gaslamp Hostel is in the historic 1887 Llewelyn Building.
 In the 1800s, San Diego’s booming prosperity brought a variety of characters to town, including prostitutes and gamblers.
 One of the more famous residents was Wyatt Earp, who ran three gambling halls.
 Gradually, San Diego commerce moved north of Market Street.
-The abandoned area to the south became a redlight district called the Stingaree, apparently derived from ta San Diego Bay stingray and the saying was one could be stung as badly in the Stingaree as you could in the bay.
+The abandoned area to the south became a red light district called the Stingaree, apparently derived the saying one could be stung as badly in the Stingaree as you could in the bay by the stingrays.

 Speaking of spirits, the hostel also has a reputation of being haunted.
 There are several rooms and areas guests and staff have claimed to have had an 'experience' or a ghostly sighting.
 Ask us about the stories!

 Apparently that didn't stick because in the 1970s, the then Louis Hotel was considered one of the least savory addresses in the Gaslamp Quarter.

 In 1994, the unsavory reputation changed to a fun one with the opening of the Grand Pacific Hostel, later renamed USA Hostels.
 Closed in January 2020, it's was reopened by former staff who wanted to keep the hostel spirit alive and provide an iconic place for visitors to our city.